-Number Recommendation 07 The HSE, in partnership with the higher education institutions, to identify and develop clinical nurse specialist/clinical midwifery specialist and advanced nursing practice/advanced midwifery practice career pathways to meet service needs in community and primary care settings.
-08 The HSE to continue the development of integrated clinical nurse specialist/clinical midwifery specialist and advanced nursing practice/advanced midwifery practice services in line with the Enhanced Community Care Programme and acute care services as outlined in the HSE National Service Plan 2022.
-This will be further supported by the implementation of the Enhanced Nurse/Midwife Contract and increased flexibility of PHN and community RGN rosters beyond current 5/7 rosters 09 The HSE and higher education institutions to advance planning for the further development of community midwifery care in line with the recommendations of Sláintecare and the National Maternity Strategy (Department of Health 2016 59).
-10 The Department of Health to review the Development of Graduate to Advanced Nursing and Midwifery Practice 60 policy to progress a revised target of 3% of the nursing and midwifery workforce practising as Advanced Nurse and Advanced Midwife Practitioners.
+Number Recommendation 07 ONMSD, with the Higher education institutions, to identify and develop clinical nurse specialist/clinical midwifery specialist and advanced nursing practice/advanced midwifery practice career pathways to meet service needs in the community and primary care settings.
+08 The HSE to support the development of integrated clinical nurse specialist/clinical midwifery specialist and advanced nursing practice/advanced midwifery practice services in line with the Enhanced Community Care Programme and acute care services as outlined in the HSE National Service Plan 2021 60 and supported by the implementation of the Enhanced Nurse/Midwife Contract.
+09 ONMSD, with the Higher education institutions, to advance planning for the further development of community midwifery care in line with the recommendations of Sláintecare and the National Maternity Strategy (Department of Health 2016 61).
+10 The Department of Health to review the Development of Graduate to Advanced Nursing and Midwifery Practice 62 policy to progress a revised target of 3% of the nursing and midwifery workforce practising as Advanced Nurse and Advanced Midwife Practitioners.